 All guests must be escorted by a host at all times.
 The Host may find it helpful to explain this policy to friends and family prior to their campus visit.
 The Host may not leave their guests unattended for an extended period of time (to attend class, go to a dining hall, etc.).
 However, a host may leave their guests unattended for a short period of time (five to 10 minutes), provided the resident is in the building and the roommate(s) of the resident hosting the guest do not object.

 3.92 Visitation Policy

 While guest are visiting, hosts are responsible for any and all actions of guests that may lead to violations that occur within their rooms, regardless of whether or not they are physically present or made aware of the action.

 Hosts and their guests are expected to be mindful of roommates, suitemates and other residents.
-Out of consideration for your roommate, his/her consent is required prior to inviting anyone for an overnight stay, provided the overnight stay does not violate the policy of that hall.
+Out of consideration for your roommate, their consent is required prior to inviting anyone for an overnight stay, provided the overnight stay does not violate the policy of that hall.
 Generally speaking, guests should not be staying in a host’s room for multiple (more than 2) consecutive overnight stays.
 Hosts should speak with their Resident Hall Director for exceptions to this policy.